rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 :   1. **Gallery** This option allows you to assign a RokGallery tag gallery to the module.
 Images with tags matching that of this gallery are displayed with the gallery's image preferences.
 [30%, 72%, sw]
     2. **Link Type** This option sets the action resulting from clicking the image in the gallery.
 You can set it to work with RokBox or RokBox2, a link determined by the slice settings of the image, the full image, or do nothing at all.
 [34%, 32%, se]
-    3. **Default Linked Item** If you've selected **Link in Slice** and you haven't set a link within the slice, this will be the link the gallery defaults to.
+    3. **Default Linked Item** If you have selected **Link in Slice** and you have not set a link within the slice, this will be the link the gallery defaults to.
 [39%, 60%, sw]
     4. **Show Title** This option sets whether or not the title of a slice is shown in the gallery.
 [44%, 32%, se]
     5. **Show Caption** This option sets whether or not the caption of a slice appears in the gallery.
 [49%, 60%, sw]
     6. **Sort By** This option sets the default sorting order for images in the gallery.
 [53%, 32%, se]